What is stress and how do I manage it?

 Your stress management sessions with me

-You can choose how much time you need and book your sessions with me right here on the website.
+You can choose your time and book your sessions with me directly simply by using the Contact form.
 And my sessions are flexible so you can fit them in around your other commitments.

 Our sessions will be online by video chat, or over the phone.
 You decide what best suits you.
 And you can switch between the two depending what you feel like on any given day.
 Working together online or by phone means your can participate from wherever you are so long as you have access to a phone or computer.